juliuszlosinski/Horde-IoT/Linux-Mint-Configuration/README.md

-## You need change the permission of the shell/file script (chmod 777 file_name") before executing!
+## You need change the permission of the shell/file script (chmod 777 file_name) before executing!